 |

-The artistic color wheel (or RYB wheel) is the one used in most textbooks on color theory.
-The primary colors are red, yellow and blue.
 You can easily recognize it by looking at the complement of bright red.
 It should be a rich green.
-In most cases you will get best results by using the artistic color wheel.
+In most cases you will get best results by

+using the artistic color wheel.
 The standard color wheel (or RGB wheel) is based on the way a computer monitor produces color.
 The primary colors are red, green and blue.
 This color wheel is useful when you want to create bright rainbow gradients.
 Also, if you want to experiment with color formulas, the calculations are easier to understand when you use the standard color wheel.
+In general, we recommend the artistic color wheel unless there is a good reason to use the standard wheel. |

 |

-What do you consider the main strengths
+What do you consider the main strengths of ColorImpact? |

 |